pushkar100/notes-react/README.md

-# notes-react

-Contains notes on:

-1. React
+# React notes

-2. Redux
-3. Hooks
-4. Other libraries that are part of the ecosystem
+Compiled list of notes on various React topics